tlswg/tls13-spec/draft-ietf-tls-tls13.md

 under one set of keys.
 For the AES-GCM ciphersuites this limit is 2^36 bytes.
 For ChaCha20-Poly1305 this limit is larger then the size of the nonce, and so does not matter.
-Implementations MUST NOT transmit more than 2^36 bytes encrypted under a single key and MUST rekey or close the connection before the limit is reached.
+Implementations MUST NOT transmit more than 2^36 bytes (64 GiB) encrypted under a single key and MUST rekey (See {{key-update}}
+or close the connection before the limit is reached, regardless of negotiated algorithms.

 ### Record Padding